robere2/Portfolio/README.md

 ### Prerequisites

 You should have [Node.JS and NPM](https://nodejs.org/en/download/) installed on your computer.
-Node.js v22 is recommended, but v20 is also supported.
+Node.js v20 is currently the latest supported runtime in Azure.
 If you have [nvm](https://github.com/nvm-sh/nvm) installed, you can switch to the correct Node.js version by running:

 ```shell
 nvm use